 I am not happy with my wife and I want to end our relationship.
-I heard about nullity of marriage if husband is not happy.
+I heard about the nullity of marriage if the husband is not happy.
 Am I right and if so please advice to end my relationship and nullify my marriage.

 - Absolute impediments